Russia tightens squeeze on Ukraine with gas price rise

 The new head of Ukraine's state energy company Naftogaz, Andrei Kobolev, is expected to visit Moscow this week for talks on Russian gas supplies.
 Ukraine has been working on reducing its dependence on gas from Russia, which meets a half of its gas consumption.

-Before the December discount, Ukraine paid a price of around $400, which Kiev said was unaffordable for its fragile economy.
+Before the December discount, Ukraine paid a price of around $400, which Kiev said was unaffordable for its fragile economy [ID:nL5N0MP1VL].

 "The $385.5 price is absolutely expected and clearly in accordance with the contract.
 The (December) discount is not continued," Kobolev told a news conference in Kiev.